Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Generative simply means that some output or artifact is present at the end of the computing process.
 It's essentially made up of algorithms that excel at recognizing patterns in their training data and recreating an output that is indistinguishable from the source material.

 As much as we're feeling the frenzy of wanting to "hop on the trend", it seems that most companies in the enterprise software world are still focused on identifying the use cases most worthwhile for their product.
 While some industry leaders like SAP are leaping forward and creating the field of what I want to call the Enterprise of Gen AI by offering a "large business model" to help enterprises build their own generative AI apps into their software, others are more nimbly exploring concrete ways to heighten their enterprise users' daily experiences.
-Let's look at those, shall we?
+As UX designers, we are creating AI software and features more and more for enterprises.
+So we're always looking for examples of UX in AI-powered products, and here are a few we've found.

 Natural Language Search